JeremyRand/heteronculous/README.md

 * Thanks to grarpamp on the tor-talk mailing list for an interesting conversation about this topic.
 * Thanks to Filippo Valsorda for his [list of Linux syscalls](https://filippo.io/linux-syscall-table/).
 * Thanks to [The Harry Potter Lexicon](https://www.hp-lexicon.org/) for feeding my bad pun addiction.
 (Greets to Dan Kaminsky of Phidelius and Tom Elvis Jedusor of Mimblewimble!)

+## Licence

+Heteronculous is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Heteronculous is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with Heteronculous.
+If not, see [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/).